tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 Read __Zybook Chapter 12: Files__ of the Zybook and complete all of the exercises and labs in Chapter 12.
 Submit a reflection about what you learned on the MLA app.

+Read __Zybook Chapter 23: Additional Labs on Functions__ of the Zybook and complete all of the exercises and labs in Chapter 23.
+Submit a reflection about what you learned on the MLA app.

 ### Additional Notes:
 * none